-A total of nine matters were administered by Massage & Myotherapy Australia involving qualified members across Australia.
-Massage & Myotherapy Australia administered, referred and/or assisted police, health jurisdictions and public prosecution with information, guidelines, and standards for practice in the resolution of complaints submitted to them.
+A total of nine matters were administered by Massage & Myotherapy Australia involving qualified and unqualified therapists across Australia.
+Massage & Myotherapy Australia administered, referred and/or assisted police, health jurisdictions and public prosecution with information, guidelines, and standards for practice in the resolution of some of these matters.

-Massage & Myotherapy Australia defines conduct under the same descriptors as the Australian Health Practitioner Regulation Agency (AHPRA) www.ahpra.gov.au for consistency in reporting.
+Massage & Myotherapy Australia defines conduct under the same descriptors as the Australian Health Practitioner Regulation Agency (AHPRA) for consistency in reporting.

 The Ethics Committee can hear complaints from the public and from members.
-It has the power to conduct investigations into complaints as a disciplinary instrument and to impose sanctions as necessary, including suspension and revocation of membership.
-Massage & Myotherapy Australia can only investigate complaints about practitioners who are members of the Association.
+It has the power to conduct reviews into complaints as a disciplinary instrument and to impose sanctions as necessary, including suspension and revocation of membership and recommend remedial actions.
+Massage & Myotherapy Australia can only review complaints about practitioners who are members of the Association.

-The Ethics Committee's focus this year continued to be the development and release of Position Papers, Policies and Guidelines to assist members in their practice.
+The Ethics Committee's focus this year continued to be the development and release of Position papers, policies and guidelines to assist members in their practice.
 These publications are available to all members and are supported with ongoing education and information from Massage & Myotherapy Australia.

-The costs to members in managing ethical complaints are part of the ongoing costs of the Association and include legal fees, committee meeting costs and investigation costs.
+The costs to members in managing ethical complaints

+are part of the ongoing costs of the Association and include legal fees, committee meeting costs and review costs.